nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Viewing help : `help`
 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `abcd`
+> If you enter an invalid command (e.g `abcd`), or enter invalid parameters
+> for commands, mini-help messages would be shown on the output box in the
+> program instead.

 #### Create a new task/event: `new`
 Adds a new task or event to the task list.<br>